I've now been in classes for three days, and so far, it's going fantastic! I'm exhausted, of course, but I feel really

 Today's Wordy Wednesday is going to be a bit different.
-I'll be sharing part of my recent YA contemporary project, WHAT IT TAKES TO DEAL.
-I'm going to post part of the first chapter as a before (from the first draft) and then as an after (the current edit).
+I'm going to share part of my recent YA contemporary project, #FibromyalgiaStory in a before/after comparison of the first draft and the current edit.
 This way, I can demonstrate my editing process while also showing you some of my writing.
-Hope you enjoy it!

 Keep in mind that this is still in the editing process, so it's totes not a final draft, at all.

 “Mom!”
 I bellowed, sticking my head out my cracked bedroom door.
 The cracks were a lá little brother Jakkob.
 I’d only managed to cover up parts of them with posters of my favorite music group, Evanescence.
 The rest of the cracks, unfortunately, you could see perfectly well.